Library of the Russian Academy of Sciences: Newspaper fund

 As a result of the fire in 1988, losses amounted to 0.7% for Russian pre-revolutionary newspapers, Rossika - 33%, Soviet newspapers in the most valuable part of this collection from 1918 to 1954. - 75%, foreign - 7% In addition, more than 15 thousand newspaper sets were affected by water, steam and high temperatures.
 All subsequent years, active work was carried out to restore the lost editions with the help of domestic and foreign libraries.
 As a result, it has already been possible to replenish about 60% of Soviet newspapers, 25% of the collection of "Rossika".
-This work is ongoing.
-At the same time, there is an active replenishment of the fund with current newspapers.

 The newspaper fund of the main storage is completed: